aksharans/twitter_users-trends/README.md

 ## Info/Dependencies
 Dependencies found in *package.json* and *package-lock.json*

-Created using Node.js (along with the express,express-handlebars, and twitter modules)
+Created using Node.js (along with the express, express-handlebars, and twitter modules)

 CSS using the Bootstrap CDN